 A maritime communication history and STEM education center, Chatham Marconi includes the Marconi/RCA-Wireless Museum featuring interactive exhibits, an Education Center offering workshops for children and families, and an antenna trail perfect for a nature walk.
 The Center was founded in 2002 and is located on an historic 14-acre campus on Cape Cod in Chatham, MA.

 Explore wireless communication technology and its Chatham history in the Marconi/RCA-Wireless Museum, starting with Guglielmo Marconi’s 1914 construction of this site.
 Dubbed “The World’s Greatest Coastal Station,” the museum building was once home to the largest ship-to-shore radiotelegraph station in the United States.
 Established in 1921 by the Radio Corporation of America it was known to mariners worldwide as Chatham Radio, WCC.
-Now you can learn Morse Code or listen to the distress call from the sinking SS Marine Electric in the building where WWII Navy personnel once monitored messages from German U-boats prowling the Atlantic.
+Now you can learn Morse Code in the building where WWII Navy personnel once monitored messages from German U-boats prowling the Atlantic.